TimDataSavvy/Prostate-Cancer-Analysis-in-SQL/README.md

 The project is primarily implemented using SQL Server Management Studio, which provides a comprehensive set of tools for working with databases and SQL queries.
 Other technologies used include Excel for data cleaning and visualization, and GitHub for version control and project management.

 Dataset
-The dataset used for this analysis is the "Prostate Cancer" dataset from the UCI Machine Learning Repository.
-The dataset contains 569 observations and 10 features.
-The data was collected by the University of Wisconsin Hospitals, Madison from patients who were undergoing biopsy for suspected prostate cancer.
+The dataset used for this analysis is the "Prostate Cancer" dataset from Kaggle.
+The dataset contains data on 100 patients who were undergoing biopsy for suspected prostate cancer.

 Analysis Steps
 The following steps were taken to analyze the dataset: